 As you search for the right builder, remember to ask for examples of previous projects.
 Avoid the potential cost of shoddy craftsmanship by agreeing to pay in instalments rather than the full price up front.
 This allows you to review and inspect each element of the build as it progresses.

-Rather than letting tradespeople source the materials for you, we recommend finding and purchasing the materials yourself in order to cut costs.
+And rather than letting tradespeople source the materials for you, we recommend finding and purchasing the materials yourself to cut costs.
 However, you should investigate and order your materials as soon as possible.
-Due to long industry lead times, you should choose your bricks well in advance.

-With your team squared away and your materials selected, you're ready to begin construction.
-There'll undoubtedly be snags and setbacks along the way - these you will tackle individually as time goes on.
-But by researching and preparing yourself in advance, you'll be ready to face each problem as it crops up.
+With your crack team squared away and your materials selected, you're ready to begin construction on your dream home.
+There'll undoubtedly be snags and setbacks along the way - you'll tackle these individually as time goes on.
+But through research and preparation, you'll be ready to face each problem as it crops up.